 We wanted to assess how well CrowdStrike Falcon could track the hacking attacks through the network, as well as registering the ransomware attacks at the end.
-For these test cases we used 10 different ransomware payloads.
+For each test case we used 10 different payloads that led to ransomware.
 These were selected from the larger group of ransomware files used in the second part of the testing.

 The methods of attacking the target systems were a combination of tactics used by a number of different ransomware groups.
 You can see a summary of these in 4.
-Threat Intelligence, pages 13 and 14, and a full rundown of each in Appendix C: Ransomware Deep Attack Details.
+Threat Intelligence, pages 13 and 14, and a full rundown of each in Appendix D: Ransomware Deep Attack Details.

-CrowdStrike Falcon detected all 10 of the attacks and managed to generate alerts for at least one attack stage in each, with two exceptions.
-Let's look at what this means in terms of overall, useful detection in the real world.
+CrowdStrike Falcon detected all 10 of the attacks and managed to generate alerts for all the attack stages in each.
+Let's look at what this means in terms of overall, useful detection.

 We use a concept called 'group detection'.
 For example, we expect a product to detect either the delivery or execution of a malicious file.
-If it detects both events in this group then that's fabulous, but our scoring allows the product to achieve top marks if it detects one or the other.
+While our scoring allows a product to achieve top marks if it detects one or the other, it's worth noting that CrowdStrike Falcon's exceptional performance derives from its ability to detect both events in this group.